orcharhino and SecureBoot

 First, most firmwares allow users to switch to a custom or setup mode, where self-created certificates can be installed in an attended way for PK, KEK, and db.
 This means that the bootloader, the kernel, and all kernel modules are signed whenever they are updated.
 Even components already signed by a distributor would have to be resigned with the corresponding custom key.

-Second, there is a feature called Machine Owner Key (MOK) Manager.
+Secondly, there is a facility called Machine Owner Key (MOK) Manager.
 With this distribution-signed EFI binary, the user can interactively add or remove additional public keys in a persistent way on NVRAM during boot.
 With the MOK, a user could, for instance, import a self-created certificate for a custom kernel before reboot.
 After reboot, shim starts the MOK Manager, where the key enrollment must be confirmed by the user interactively.

 As a compromise between effort and security, the second way is usually chosen by individual end users and many companies.
 Both ways require physical presence of the user in front of the system, and fundamental changes are not possible without interaction.